 Philadelphia, PA - A dare.
 A local curiosity.
 A southern specialty.
 These are enticements you heeded in your intro to Louisiana oysters.
-However, the mystique of oysters may actually scare some home cooks away.
-The Louisiana Seafood Board brings you a handy guide to selecting and preparing oysters, so you can serve this delicacy fearlessly.
+However, the mystique of oysters may scare some home cooks away.
+The Louisiana Seafood Board provides a handy guide to selecting and preparing oysters so that you can serve this delicacy fearlessly.

 However, like fine wines, oysters have subtle nuances in flavor-depending on where they're cultivated.
 In a blind taste test by an independent researcher, consumers chose Louisiana oysters over others sold in the U.S. 85 percent of the time.